limkokhole/Catch-Err-All/README.md

 ### Customization:

-[1] Patterns such as "err" covers "interrupt" but I put "interrupt" separately to easier distinguish in a glance.
+[1] Patterns such as "err" covers "errno" and "interrupt" but I separate them to easier distinguish in a glance.

 [2] To avoid `internal PCRE error: 0` error, I need regex `()` as few as possible.
 You can check if your regex exceed default maximum by `echo malware | err`, it will produces `internal PCRE error: 0` error if regex too long.
 I noticed adding more entries in existing `(a|b|c|...)` and more `[-]?` doesn't causes this error.